frankhumphreys/Multi-class-K-NN-text-classifier/README.md

 # Multi-class-K-NN-text-classifier
-Multi-class text classification system based on a k-Nearest Neighbour (k-NN) classifier
+Multi-class text classification system based on a k-Nearest Neighbour (k-NN) classifier.
+The challenge was to implement the classifier from scratch rather than relying heavily on libraries.

 ## INTRODUCTION